 And I can't find the right palette for this (it's meant to fade from yellow to red), but this is a health bar from the aforementioned early revision.

 S, G, H and M icons.
 Placeholders or early HUD icons for the weapons, presumably.

 A large, rotating Nazca Corporation logo (you'll have to take my word for it on the rotating part! check out Magma MK-II's sprite sheet for the full thing).
 The developers looked like they'd planned to make it clear as mud who was responsible for the game, but it goes unused.

 An elk.
 Presumably for use in Mission 3 or the ending movie scenes.

 A very peculiar sprite of an enemy soldier with a distinct uniform.
 No one seems to have found a fitting palette for it that colours the mouth and eye (visor?) correctly.
-This is the only animation it has, though they are copies of it rotated in around 10 directions.
+This is the only animation it has, though there are copies of it rotated in around 10 directions.
 Ivo suggests it might be the character depicted in this concept art.
 It's possible!